Making seamless secure public Wi-Fi across the Atlantic a reality.

-Using Passpoint, this pilot installation has been the latest step in building a secure and seamless roaming community without requiring users to manually select a network or sign-on across the globe.
+Using Passpoint, this pilot installation has been the latest step in building a secure and seamless roaming community without requiring users to manually select a network or sign on across the globe.
 Now users across the Atlantic in San Francisco, San Jose and London can enjoy seamless and secure Wi-Fi data connectivity that mirrors today’s cellular experience, with the added benefit of working on Wi-Fi-only devices such as tablets and laptops.

-“People want their devices to automatically connect to high performing, trusted Wi-Fi networks whenever they are in range, using strong encryption,” said Miguel Gamino, Acting Chief Information Officer for the City and County of San Francisco.
+“People want their devices to automatically connect to high-performing, trusted Wi-Fi networks whenever they are in range, using strong encryption,” said Miguel Gamino, Acting Chief Information Officer for the City and County of San Francisco.
 “This is precisely what we have achieved.
 Expanding the vision to include roaming access across the Atlantic and pioneering the global Wi-Fi experience is exciting.”

 Users simply click to connect securely.
 GlobalReach then provides each user device with a one-time provisioning file that automatically configures the requisite Wi-Fi settings and encryption without any human intervention.
 Once a guest registers and is provisioned with the Passpoint credential, they can automatically and securely connect to any of the WLAN infrastructures whenever they are in range.